codeclinic/wp-spamfree/tags/1.6.8/readme.txt

 5. Check the options you have selected to make sure they are not disabling a feature you want to use.

-6. Make sure that you are not using other front-end anti-spam plugins (CAPTCHA's, challenge questions, etc) since there's no longer a need for them and these could likely conflict.
-(Back-end anti-spam plugins like Akismet are fine.)

-7. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).
+6. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =

-Version 1.6.9, released 04/16/08:

-* Minor modification to improve compatibility with certain PHP installations.

 Version 1.6.8, released 04/13/08: